Java network concurrency

 What happens when multiple threads access the same resource?

-• The processor has to switch between threads
+• The processor can switch between threads at any time.

-• The threads can access the same resource at the same time
+• Threads can access the same resource at the same time.

 Java network concurrency